garrandall/popular-music-data/tracks/one-man-band-three-dog-night.md

 I just wanna be, I just wanna be
 I just wanna be your one man band
 I just wanna be, I just wanna be
-I just wanna be your one man ban', oooo
+I just wanna be your one man ban', oo